makalu/makalu.github.com/blog/_posts/2015-09-23-chessdrop-design-details.markdown

 ## Mobile first

-Our aim is for ChessDrop users to enter their games directly while at the tournaments, and so clearly mobile-first was a priority.
-From the positioning of the player names, to interacting with the game moves, to lower thumb-targeting placement of the forward/backward controls, visual and interaction designs taking into account smartphone, tablet and desktop environments, in portrait and landscape orientation, was a considerable challenge.
+Our aim is for ChessDrop users to enter their games directly while at tournaments, and so designing for mobile was a clear priority.
+From positioning of the player names, to game move interaction, to thumb-targeted placement of the forward/backward controls, the design and implementation of the user interface to work well in smartphone, tablet and desktop environments was a considerable challenge.

 ![][2]